FlorianCousin/use-tabs-state/README.md

 When a tab changes its local state, it emits a data change event.

 When a tab initialise the state for the first time, it emits an initialisation event.

+### Definition

+To emit an event means to write in the localStorage on the specified key, and remove it right away.

+To receive an event means to listen to a localStorage change on the specified key (with [event listener](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event)).